 The ELC is usually comprised of one preschool, one pre-kindergarten, and two mixed grade classes.
 Each classroom has one lead teacher and one associate teacher; ELC is also supported by an additional associate teacher who dedicates regularly scheduled time and support in each class.

 Our elementary program consists of 2 homeroom classrooms at each grade-level.
 Each homeroom is designed for 20 to 22 students with one lead teacher.
 Kindergarten through 2nd-grade classrooms have one associate teacher each; the 3rd-, 4th-, and 5th-grade classes share one associate teacher per level.

 In these homeroom classes, students delve into core subjects like literacy and mathematics.
-Resource specialists teach library, music, physical education, science, Spanish, technology, and visual art.
+Resource specialists teach library, music, physical education, science, technology, and visual art.
 Instruction in emotional intelligence is core to our academic approach and is woven throughout the curriculum.
-Weekly interdisciplinary learning takes place on our CONNECT Fridays.

 In addition to lead, associate, and specialist teachers, students are supported by 3 learning specialists – one focused on the ELC, one on our K–2 learners, and one for our 3–5 students – a Student Wellness Manager focused on emotional intelligence instruction, and two grade-level directors who oversee curricular development and faculty growth.

 - Individualized, personally meaningful learning: workshop-, lab-, and project-based approaches are inquiry-based, hands-on, and connected to genuine interests.